• Facebook

 Who is eligible for Home fees?

 Being a British citizen or holding a British passport is not enough to qualify you for Home fee status.
 Nor does owning property in the UK or having lived there previously.
 If you have left the UK and now live abroad or have recently returned to the UK after a period away, you may have lost your eligibility.
-Too many people take it for granted that when they return to the UK, they will automatically get Home fees but the reality is, it’s very easy to lose your Home status and have to pay much higher Overseas tuition fees for your UK university degree.
+Too many people take it for granted that when they return to the UK, they will automatically get Home fees but the reality is, it’s very easy to lose your Home status.
+Therefore, you have to pay much higher Overseas tuition fees for your UK university degree.

-If you want to fully understand the rules and regulations around fee status, then we recommend that you visit UKCISA who publish them in full detail.
+If you want to fully understand the rules and regulations around fee status, then we recommend that you visit UKCISA.
+UKCISA publish them in full detail.
 They are quite dense and complicated, so here we give you a brief overview.

 Firstly, to be eligible for Home fees, you must meet the necessary immigration criteria by having ONE of the following statuses (this is a bare minimum of what is required):